 In addition, pilates increases circulation and helps to sculpt the body and strengthen the body's "core" or "powerhouse" (torso).
 People who do pilates regularly feel they have better posture, are less prone to injury, and experience better overall health.

 Joseph H. Pilates, the founder of the pilates exercise method, was born in Germany.
 As a child he was frail, living with asthma and other childhood conditions.
 To build his body and grow stronger, he took up several different sports, eventually becoming an accomplished athlete.
 As a nurse in Great Britain during World War I, he designed exercise methods and equipment for immobilized patients and soldiers.

 In addition to his equipment, Pilates developed a series of mat exercises that focus on the torso.
 He based these on various exercise methods from around the world, among them the mind-body formats of yoga and Chinese martial arts.

 Joseph Pilates believed that our physical and mental health are intertwined.
 He designed his exercise program around principles that support this philosophy, including concentration, precision, control, breathing, and flowing movements.

 There are two ways to exercise in pilates:

 The great thing about pilates is that just about everyone — from couch potatoes to fitness buffs — can do it.
-Because pilates has gained lots of attention recently, lots of classes are available.
+Because pilates has gained lots of attention recently, classes are usually readily available.

 The fact that pilates is hot and classes are springing up everywhere does have a downside, though: inadequate instruction.
 As with any form of exercise, it is possible to injure yourself if you have a health condition or don't know exactly how to do the moves.
 Some gyms send their personal trainers to weekend-long courses and then claim they're qualified to teach pilates (they're not!), and this can lead to injury.